-All information in this guide reflects the information available as of 1st June 2019, and has incorporated the additional changes reflected by the motions presented during the 2019 AGM.
+All information in this guide reflects the information available as of 12th August 2022.

 ANUSA would like to thank Brandon Tan, Kai Clark, Isabella Keith, and Bec Donald-Wilson for their work and contributions towards producing this electoral handbook.

 How do I get started?